Alaska Court Records

 What Happens When You Get a DUI in Alaska?

-The driver shall receive a traffic ticket for the offense and face formal charges in court.
-If adjudicated guilty, the court shall impose the applicable penalties.
-In deciding the penalties for a DUI, the court shall consider aggravating factors such as the driver’s age, child endangerment, driving in a school zone, and conviction history.
-The defendant also has mitigating factors such as safety driving history, completing of defensive driving course, pre-existing medical conditions, and economic hardship.
+Drivers typically receive a traffic ticket for the offense and may go on to face formal charges in court.
+If adjudicated guilty, the court imposes penalties.
+In deciding the penalties for a DUI, the court may consider aggravating factors such as the driver’s age, child endangerment, driving in a school zone, and conviction history.
+Defendants may also have mitigating factors such as safety driving history, completion of defensive driving courses, pre-existing medical conditions, and economic hardship.
 These factors help reduce the severity of the penalties.

 Nevertheless, many DUI charges do not go to court.
 With the aid of an experienced attorney, the defendant may reach a plea bargain with the prosecution for lesser penalties.
 Regardless of the outcome in court, the driver must also request an administrative hearing with the DMV.
 Administrative sanctions are independent of court penalties and run concurrently.